stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 11 (P3L4) - Unified Software Process.md

 RUP is iterative and incremental.
 Each software project has numerous cycles and each cycle results in a product release.
 Each cycle is divided into four phases:

-1. **Inception** - includes mainly business modeling activities
+1. **Inception**: includes mainly business modeling activities
-2. **Elaboration** - includes mainly requirements plus analysis and design activities
+2. **Elaboration**: includes mainly requirements plus analysis and design activities
-3. **Construction** - includes mainly analysis and design, implementation, test, and deployment activities
+3. **Construction**: includes mainly analysis and design, implementation, test, and deployment activities
-4. **Transition** - includes some testing and deployment activities
+4. **Transition**: includes some testing and deployment activities

 For each phase, there may be multiple iterations.